SlitSpectroscopyBuddies/ASSET/paper/paper.md

 The outputs of the `extract_spectrum!` method are the extracted spectrum $z$, sampled over a given regular wavelength grid $(\lambda_n)_{n \in 1:N}$, and the parameters $\theta$ of the fitted PSF model, stored in a its corresponding structure.
 The spatial distribution maps $X$, stored in the  `CalibratedData` structure,  and the background map $b$, stored in a `BkgMdl` structure, are auto-calibrated in place.

-`ASSET` uses an inverse problem approach to extract the spectra by fitting a chromatic PSF model on the data.
+The extracted spectra and the fitted chromatic PSF model are obtained by solving:
 $$
 z,\theta \in \mathrm{arg min} \Big\{\sum_\ell\Vert d_\ell - (m_\ell(z,\theta) + b)\Vert_{W_{\ell}}^2 + \mu_z\mathcal{R}_z(z) + \mu_\theta\mathcal{R}_\theta(\theta) + \mu_b\mathcal{R}_b(b), \Big\}
 $$